Founderroni/Faded-Injector-Legacy/README.md

 **This repo has been discontinued and archived.**

 # Faded-Injector
-Injector for MC W10 created by Founder#8300
+Injector for MC W10 created by Founder

 Credits:
 * EchoHackCMD - Inject Code